 A private day trip from Paris to Normandy to experience the D-Day landing beaches

-The above itinerary is our most popular, but we can plan anything you like.
+The above Private Normandy D-Day Tour itinerary is our most popular, but we can plan anything you like.
 Perhaps Band of Brothers is your thing?
 Then we can add the crash site of the C47 #66, Marmion’s farm, Brecourt Manor, Drop Zone D and more.
 How about a cider tasting?
 A gourmet lunch?
 A visit to the Memorial de Caen museum?

-After 18 years of planning custom tours to Normandy, there isn’t much we haven’t planned for 2 or 50.
+After 18 years of planning custom private Normandy d-day tours, there isn’t much we haven’t planned for 2 or 50.

 |Why we love Normandy – What was once a humble region for fishing and apple growing somehow became the staging ground for victory in WWII.
 I was overwhelmed by being right on the coast where the tide of World War II changed forever.
 My touring day started with a little hail (in April) and finished with a bright blue sky and wild winds.
 An amazing day. – Laura|